BladiMoyano/BladiMoyano.github.io/README.md

 - **Major Spending Categories**: An analysis of where the client allocates the majority of their funds.
 - **Largest Expenses**: A detailed view of significant outlays to help prioritize budgeting adjustments.

 By delivering these insights, the dashboard will enable the client to make informed and strategic decisions to optimize their budget and savings.

+## Data Source

+#### Data Requirements
+To achieve the objective of providing actionable financial insights, the following data is required for the month of November:
+- **Total Income and Total Expenses**: A summary of the client’s overall financial activity.
+- **Daily Expenses**: Detailed transactions to analyze spending trends on a day-to-day basis.
+- **Spending Categories**: Detailed information on where the client’s money is spent.

+#### Data Origin
+The data is sourced directly from the client’s **N26 account**, ensuring accurate and up-to-date financial records for analysis.

 🐱‍🏍

 # Header